-On January 27, 2012, we effected a reverse stock split of our common stock of 200 for 1.
-Except as otherwise indicated, all of the share and per share information referenced throughout this registration statement has been adjusted to reflect this reverse stock split.
+We intend to effect a reverse stock split of our common stock ranging from 250 for 1 to 100 for 1 prior to the effective date of this registration statement.
+Except as otherwise indicated, none of the share or per share information referenced throughout this registration statement has been adjusted to reflect this reverse stock split.